 It is worth highlighting that because the \mininame{}'s architecture is not strictly tied to how the \hyperheadlayer{} produces the weights and biases, it is simple to modify the architecture of the \mininame{}.
 All the \hyperheadlayer{}s need to know is how many weights and biases are needed and what shape they should be.

-In our experiments, we use a simple feed-forward architecture for the \mininame{}.
+We use a simple feed-forward architecture for the \mininame{}.
 The output $x^d_{i+1}$ for the input $x^d_i$ at a given layer $i$ is given by:

 where $\text{L-Norm}$ represents a layer normalization without learnable parameters and the addition of $x^d_i$ is a residual connection.
-No residual connection is applied before the final layer (i.e., layer $l$).
-The layer in Equation~\eqref{eq:mininet-layer} is repeated $l$ times.
-Finally, a relevance score is produced using a linear projection layer with an output dimensionality of 1.
+No residual connection is applied before the final layer.
+The layer in Equation~\eqref{eq:mininet-layer} is repeated until the last layer where a relevance score is produced using a linear projection layer with an output dimensionality of 1.